CESNET/gjr/README.md

 ### Running application

 #### Inicialization
-When you are running application for first time, you need to inicialize server and database.
+When you are running application for the first time, you need to inicialize server and database.

 ```
 python3 manage.py sqlcreate